will-lancer/will-lancer.github.io/README.md

  * Xi Yin's [lecture notes](https://sites.google.com/view/xi-yin/qft-notes) on QFT.
 Prof. Yin has YouTube lectures online from when he taught the class, which are a necessary supplement to these notes.
 These notes are the best QFT resource I've come across--they are the most "morally correct" way of presenting the material that I've seen.
-The best way to describe this class is as a more pedagogical, clear, modern, and mathematically precise version of Weinberg.
+The best way to describe these notes is as a more pedagogical, clear, modern, and mathematically precise version of Weinberg.
 I treasure these notes so much that I'm getting them bound into a book for Christmas.
 The main shortcoming of these notes is that you don't get enough computational practice from them--my personal theory is that computation comes naturally to Xi and so